cheng-alvin/jas/README.md

 > "Bro this is gold!
 So glad I found this subreddit.
 It's full of bright devs like OP.
 Awesome work!!
 Low-level devs UNITE! :D"
 > — **u/disassembler123**

-> "Damn, looks like a project that'd take an enormous amount of time to make.
-I wouldn't be able to keep on with it for sure, nice work!"
-> — **u/Perfect-Highlight964**

 ### 📝 Licensing
 All the code under the Jas assembler project repository is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) which is a popular open-source license for projects like this!
 Please see [LICENSE](https://github.com/cheng-alvin/jas/blob/main/LICENSE) for the details.